demiculus/demiculus.github.io/breaking.md

 23 Jan 2019 - Easily do 1 flare outside of practice

 26 Jan 2019 - I need to put my second hand nearer to my body

+Feb 8 2019 - First time 2 rounds (form and everything messed up, feet touching the ground)

+Feb 9 2019 - First time 5+ rounds (form and everything messed up, feet touch the ground)

+Feb 11 2019 - I thought I was holding my left leg in the air but actually I wasnt.
+After trying to hold it in the air, I felt it for the first time how it should have been.
+(Thanks Halil)

 ### Swipe